FAQs

 What do I need to bring to class?

 The workbooks, pens/pencil, paper, and a snack.
-Ideally bring your laptop/tablet or charger for the review sessions; it is not necessary for the diagnostic tests.
-(The course software is not supported on SmartPhones, iPhones, phablets, etc., as it requires an Adobe Flash Plug-in.)
+Ideally bring your laptop/tablet or charger for the review sessions; a laptop with charger is mandatory for the two proctored practice tests For information about digital device requirements for the new SAT, please consult the College Board’s official guidelines.
 Blank index cards for vocabulary building are highly encouraged.
 Water, coffee, and tea are available.
 A refrigerator and microwave are on the premises should you want to heat up a snack during the session’s midpoint break.

 What if I am absent?